WISDEM/WISDEM/docs/wisdem/commonse/csystem.rst

     Hub-aligned and azimuth-aligned axes.
     :math:`\Lambda` is the (local) blade azimuth angle.

-:num:`Figure #hub-azimuth-fig` defines the transformation between the hub-aligned and azimuth-aligned coordinate systems.
+:numref:`Figure %s <hub-azimuth-fig>` defines the transformation between the hub-aligned and azimuth-aligned coordinate systems.
 The two coordinate systems share a common x-axis.
 The azimuth angle :math:`\Lambda` is positive when rotating about the +x axis.
 The blade can employ a variable azimuth angle along the blade axis, to allow for swept blades.